glasgowm148/Calamity/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
+* [TREC Incident Streams](http://dcs.gla.ac.uk/~richardm/TREC_IS/) provided the dataset and evaluation script.
 * [Ark Tweet NLP](http://www.cs.cmu.edu/~ark/TweetNLP/) - Twokenizer and Part-of-Speech tagger.
 * [Keyword Extraction in Java](https://github.com/WuLC/KeywordExtraction) - Implementation of serveral algorithms for keyword extraction, including TextRank, TF-IDF, and a combination of the two.
-Cutting words and filtering stop words are performedu sing on HanLP
+Cutting words and filtering stop words are performed using on HanLP
-* [TREC Incident Streams](http://dcs.gla.ac.uk/~richardm/TREC_IS/) provided the dataset and evaluation script.
 * [GloVe: Global Vectors for Word Representation](https://nlp.stanford.edu/projects/glove/)
+  * [java-text-embedding](https://github.com/chen0040/java-text-embedding) - provides GloVe word embedding that developer can directly use within their project.

 *This project was initially built as part of my Honours Individual Project Dissertation at The University of Glasgow*